tomcat-slf4j-logback/tomcat-slf4j-logback/README.md

     mvn clean install

-If you want to do a build for different Tomcat versions, just append `-Dtomcat.version=x.x.x` option.
+If you want to do a build for different Tomcat versions (Tomcat 7 and above), just append `-Dtomcat.version=x.x.x` option.

+If you want to build for Tomcat 6 (only Logback versions below 1.0.0!), type:

+    mvn clean install -Ptomcat6 -P-tomcat7+

 And move tomcat-juli JAR from `target` directory to `$CATALINA_HOME/bin` directory.